wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/copper_plated_aethum_flux_node.md

 5 links at most), you develop a much-improved derivative.

-The first of the problems is solved easily through the use of [Attuned Amethyst Shards](^affinity:shard_attunement).
+The first of the problems is solved easily enough through the use of [Attuned Amethyst Shards](^affinity:shard_attunement).
-Indeed, using a more refined also {concept}boosts the maximum conduction range{}.
+Indeed, using a more refined shard also {concept}boosts the maximum conduction range{}.

 ;;;;;

 <recipe;affinity:assembly/copper_plated_aethum_flux_node>

 The latter, it turns out, is mended using a more... crude approach.
-Simply through {concept}supporting an array of auxiliary{} {item}unattuned Amethyst Shards{}, suspended around the center conductor, {concept}5 extra devices per shard{} can be joined.
+Simply through {concept}inserting an array of auxiliary{} {item}unattuned Amethyst Shards{}, suspended around the center conductor, {concept}5 extra devices per shard{} can be joined.